 You will receive three reports annually, one each term.
 There are two types of report, the full written report and the data report.
-Reports are sent to your Rutlish App.
+Reports are sent to your Rutlish App and can be found in Documents/Reports.

 1. Data Reports